itsroops/vcf_comp_with_gold_standard/README.md

 ### Interactive mode
-Run the tool by executing the command `sh main.sh`.
+Run the tool by executing the command `sh main.sh`

 ### Command line mode
 The tool is run by the following command: